Fedora31/nhcustom/README.md

 ### !!
 To have the latest version of the database, use the file `database.txt` from the repository, not the one shipped with the release.

 ## Quick notice
+I will **not** update the code of this project, as it is too tedious to work around the many mistakes I made when I first wrote it, and as I don't have a C\# compiler anymore.
+I'm *slowly* rewriting this program and will host it in a new repository.
+For now, I'm still updating the database.

+old notice:

 This program has been/is being written in the aim to learn C\# and programming in general.
 I **do not** have **any** experience in both of those fields.
 I will continue to